Involved in a Serious Bike Accident?

 Typically, you have two years from the date of the incident with a negligent party to file a claim.
 However, if a public or government entity is in any way responsible for the accident, then the claim must be filed with the proper public entity or entities within six months.
 There are also unique rules and timelines when a child is involved in an incident.
 Generally, it is wise to not wait long before making a claim because evidence can be lost and the exact details of the accident may become more difficult to prove after the passage of time.

 In the event of a bike accident, you may feel like you do not have many options for recovery.
-Without the help of a San Jose bike injury lawyer, you may be left thinking that your only option is to pay out of pocket and go through your own personal insurance.
+Without the help of a San Jose bicycle accident lawyer, you may be left thinking that your only option is to pay out of pocket and go through your own personal insurance.
 This is not always the case.
 Our experienced legal team has been serving the Santa Clara, Alameda and San Mateo counties for decades.
 We are willing to fight for the rights of our neighbors.
 Contact us today for a free consultation and learn how we can assist you.